rubensworks/article-privacy-decentralized/content/introduction.md

 where Solid can be an answer to this new regulation, as has been [exemplified in governmental processes](cite:cites solid_gov).

+*[social problems]: such as..? add reference

-While decentralization may solve many of the *social* problems we are currently experiencing, it introduces several *technological* problems, since applications now need to be able to query data that is spread over the Web, instead of having it available via a centralized endpoint.
+While decentralization may solve many of the _social problems_{:.rephrase} we are currently experiencing, it introduces several *technological* problems, since applications now need to be able to query data that is spread over the Web, instead of having it available via a centralized endpoint.
 Due to the massive size of the Web, the number of documents that need to be queried